cloudfoundry/bosh-google-cpi-release/docs/deploy_mysql.md

 $ bosh run errand broker-registrar
 ```

-* Now your applications will be able to use MySQL
+* Now your applications will be able to use MySQL:

 ```
 $ cf marketplace